Quickstart: Build a Table API app with .NET and Azure Cosmos DB

 Then enter the same unique name as provided above in ID

 Select Create New, then enter a new resource-group name for your account.
 For simplicity, you can use the same name as your ID.
 Location Select the region closest to your users Select geographic location in which to host your Azure Cosmos DB account.
 Use the location that's closest to your users to give them the fastest access to the data.
 Enable geo-redundancy Leave blank This creates a replicated version of your database in a second (paired) region.
 Leave this blank.
 Pin to dashboard Select Select this box so that your new database account is added to your portal dashboard for easy access.

 Then click Create.

 The account creation takes a few minutes.
-During account creation the portal displays the Deploying Azure Cosmos DB tile.
+Wait for the portal to display the Congratulations!
+Your Azure Cosmos DB account was created page.